 Discover the Dharawal National Park and learn about Indigenous heritage on a guided walking tour.

-There’s never been a better time to get outdoors and discover Campbelltown’s beautiful Dharawal National Park, with the popular Guided Indigenous Tours happening in 2019.
+It's time to get outdoors and discover Campbelltown’s beautiful Dharawal National Park on one of the popular Guided Indigenous Tours.

-Held on the second Saturday of every month between February and November 2019, the tours are led by an Aboriginal Discovery Ranger and provide a wonderful look at the beautiful Australian landscape from a Koori perspective.
+Held on the second Saturday of the month in March, April and June 2020, the tours are led by an Aboriginal Discovery Ranger and provide a wonderful look at the beautiful Australian landscape from a Koori perspective.
 The tours are led by National Parks Aboriginal Discovery Rangers, who share personal insights as they take participants on a cultural journey.

 The Indigenous Tours take one of two popular tracks at Dharawal National Park: